 Also, applicants with additional qualifications like education degrees and TEFL, TESOL or CELTA certifications have a greater chance of being hired.

 If you’re thinking about teaching English as your long-term career, it’s a good idea to further your education by getting certified.

 You can also, of course, help your skills and relevant experience by familiarizing yourself with cutting-edge language teaching resources like FluentU, which makes it easy to turn authentic content into lesson plans, homework or practice.
-FluentU takes real-world videos—like movie trailers, music videos, news and more—and turns them into personalized language lessons.
+We’ll talk more about FluentU later in this post, so stay tuned!

 The Startup Cost to Teach English in Prague